Skip to content

 Document configuration setup

-This CL adds user-facing documentation for the configuration file.
+This PR adds user-facing documentation for the configuration file.

 PARENT: my_project_add_config_parser_1